 Best For: high altitude climbers

-The Stubai Hohenweg is an exciting high altitude trail and is a great way to test your mountaineering experience.
-As you embark upon this long-distance circular route, you need to be well prepared and well equipped to take on the steep ascents, the craggy paths and the via ferratas.
+The Stubai Hohenweg is an exciting high-altitude trail in Austria and is a great way to test your mountaineering experience.
+As you embark upon this long-distance circular hiking route, you need to be well prepared and well equipped to take on the steep ascents, the craggy paths and some of the best via ferratas in Europe.
 It is, of course, worth all the effort you put in, as you head up heights of 2881m, and experience the world from above, showcasing the Stubai valley in all its beauty.
 You work your way along the circular path starting and finishing at Neustift, passing the mountain huts along the way that provide appropriately distanced rest stops and overnight stays.

-Check the weather report before going as the weather can be temperamental at that altitude and the snow can make this route unpassable.
+Check the weather report before going on a hike as the weather can be temperamental at that altitude and the snow can make this route unpassable.

-So there we have it, a list of some of the 10 best hiking trails in Austria.
+So there we have it, a list of some of the ten best hiking trails in Austria.
 Although it may seem as though many of the trails are for the experts and experienced hikers, there really is something for everyone.
-Not one trail has to be tackled in its entirety but instead can be enjoyed in stages that are more pleasant for those who are perhaps new to the hiking way of life.
-The kids, families and those who want to have a relaxing day in the mountain air, will love some of the day hikes and alternative types of routes.
-Whilst, the experts amongst us will find some of the most challenging and hardcore routes in Europe.
-Whatever takes your fancy, Austria truly has it all, and yet again we are left falling deeper in love with this country.
+Not one trail has to be tackled in its entirety but instead can be enjoyed in more pleasant stages for those who are perhaps new to the hiking way of life.
+The kids, families and those who want to have a relaxing day in the mountain air will love some of the day hikes and alternative types of routes.
+Whilst the experts amongst us will find some of the most challenging and hardcore hiking routes in Europe.
+Whatever takes your fancy, Austria truly has it all, and yet again, we are left falling deeper in love with this country.